Categories

 Research

 Dirk's pure research involves understanding nutrient cycling processes in natural and engineered systems, including: use of stable isotopes to quantify novel N cycling pathways, understanding greenhouse gas dynamics, and using stable isotopes for paleobiogeochemical reconstructions.
-His applied resarch focusses on finding solutions to industry related nutrient and aquatic pollution issues which builds on concepts of sustainability and the circular economy.
+His applied research focusses on finding solutions to industry related nutrient and aquatic pollution issues which builds on concepts of sustainability and the circular economy.

 Supervision